erkghlerngm44/r-anime-soulmate-finder/README.md

 * Basically the same as "comments from a submission", but collects all comments from previous FTFs this year and sends that off to be processed.

-* Will make ~20 calls to the Pushshift and Reddit API when started up, with a 2 second timeout between requests.
+* Will make a few calls to the Pushshift and Reddit API when started up, with a 2 second timeout between requests.

 * Obviously, it will process every comment in those FTFs, so expect it to take